-Revolute is an online only payment system and not officially a bank.
-Therefore you won't be able to get a savings account.
+Revolut is an online only payment system and not officially a bank.
 They are however regulated and will allow you to pay in GBP from your local currency quickly and easily.
 You can request a contactless card to be shipped to you in Oxford.
-See Revolute's website here.
+See Revolut's website here.